Latent Space Smoothing for Individually Fair Representations: More Examples of Similar Individuals

+In the evaluation, apart from reporting the accuracy and the certified fairness (CertFair) on the (unbiased) test subset, for each sample we also obtain the $v$ similar ground truth data points, \ie the same shape at $v$ different orientations, while fixing all other factors.
+The empirical unfairness (EmpUnfair) in this case is the percentage of test samples for which the downstream classifier does not classify all $v$ ground truth individually similar images the same.
+Moreover, if any of the $v$ similar data points is \emph{certified}, we check whether \emph{all} $v$ similar ground truth data points obtain the same classification, indicating ground truth fairness.

+\cref{tbl:shapes} shows that LASSI substantially increases the accuracy and the certified individual fairness (\wrt the similarity set computed using Glow), while being nearly 100\% empirically fair on the ground truth images.
+That is, in 0.3\% of the test samples there were different classification outcomes among their $v$ similar (ground-truth) samples.
+Crucially, in all of these cases, our method did not certify individual fairness for \emph{any} of the $v$ similar data points, showing that the certificates transfer to the ground truth.

-\section{More examples of similar individuals}
+\section{More Examples of Similar Individuals}

-Here, we provide further examples of points from the similarity sets $\simseti$, as reconstructed by Glow, for various inputs $\inputpoint$ randomly drawn from the test sets which we consider in our evaluation.
+Here, we provide further samples from the similarity sets $\simseti$ (defined with $\attrvec = \generativepoint_{G, pos} - \generativepoint_{G, neg}$), as reconstructed by Glow, for various inputs $\inputpoint$ randomly drawn from our evaluation subsets.
 A summary of all configurations is listed in~\cref{tbl:list-reconstructions}.
 The images in the middle of the CelebA and FairFace reconstructions correspond to the original inputs.
-The perturbations range uniformly in the $[-\frac{\epsilon}{\sqrt{n}}, \frac{\epsilon}{\sqrt{n}}]$ interval, where $n$ is the number of sensitive attributes.
-For $n > 1$, all attribute vectors are multiplied by the same $t$ before they are added to the latent representation of the original inputs.
-We set $\epsilon=1$ for CelebA and 3D Shapes and $\epsilon=0.5$ for FairFace.
+The perturbations range uniformly between $[-\frac{\epsilon}{\sqrt{n}}, \frac{\epsilon}{\sqrt{n}}]$, where $n$ is the number of sensitive attributes.
+For $n > 1$, all attribute vectors are multiplied by the same $t$ before adding them to the latent representation of the original inputs. $\epsilon=1$ for CelebA and 3D Shapes and $\epsilon=0.5$ for FairFace.